The Discipleship Philosophy of Rev. Chris Greenwood:

 Who is Mathetes 268 Ministries?

 Mathetes 268 Ministries began as an idea in October of 2014, was founded in January 2015, and officially launched in September of 2015.
 It came about through the leading of the Lord to the heart of an ordained minister of the Gospel named Chris Greenwood.
-Rev. Greenwood is an ordained Teaching Elder with the Evangelical Presbyterian Church and is currently a part of the pastoral staff at Kempsville Presbyterian Church in Virginia Beach, VA.
+Rev. Greenwood is an ordained Teaching Elder with the Evangelical Presbyterian Church and is currently the pastor of Forest Hills Presbyterian Church in Wilson, NC.
 He is joyfully married to his bride, Sara, and together they are blessed to be the parents of four wonderful children.
-They are excited to serve the American church locally through Kempsville Presbyterian and globally through Mathetes 268 Ministries.
+They are excited to serve the American church locally through FHPC and globally through Mathetes 268 Ministries.

 Below are some summary ideas about: 1) What a healthy discipleship relationship focuses on 2) The key emphasis of a discipleship relationship and 3) The particular method that Rev. Greenwood uses.